KodoPengin/Del_U3A/readme/readme_EN.txt

 Description:

 The batch scans files within the steam folder for crashlytics and logs and deletes associated files.
-Additionally the CrashDump folder (if available) in the user directory is emptied.
+Additionally the CrashDump and Unity Analytics folder (if available) in the user directory are emptied.

 This prevents a secret data mining and sending of Crashlytics by companies like Unity Technologies, ApS, Epic Games, Inc. or the Valve Corporations and increases the own privacy during the own game sessions.